 Once the measurement criteria and targets have been developed, an illustration and written summary should be produced.
 This should describe the overall plan, the measurement metrics, and the targets.
 It should also clearly explain how the incentive compensation will be calculated, paid and ideally should include a few scenarios.
 The purpose is always to motivate and positively influence behavior.
 If the plan is perceived to be overly complex, or the bar is set too high in terms of performance, it will have the opposite effect.
 In organizations where there may be skepticism or resistance, it is important to have open dialogue and communication, to encourage and obtain buy-in.

-Consider who should be involved in the development of incentive plans and the components?
+Consider who should be involved in the development of incentive plans and the components.
 Senior management or the whole team?
-A team approach can certainly promote transparency of process and may provide a lot of useful ideas in terms of what exactly motivates employees and how they might perform better at their jobs.
+A team approach can certainly promote transparency of the process and may provide a lot of useful ideas in terms of what exactly motivates employees and how they might perform better at their jobs.

 Information about results and performance affecting the plan should be communicated regularly, to keep folks engaged.
 Some companies keep a “scoreboard” or multiple scoreboards.
-These are in full view and track progress, and also may forecast the current incentive payout.
+These are in full view and track progress and also may forecast the current incentive payout.
 Employees know whether they are “in the money” based on current information.

-Consider how often the incentive calculations will be made, and the time intervals for payments?
+Consider how often the incentive calculations will be made, and the time intervals for payments.
 The time intervals used for calculation and payout need not be the same.
 For instance, calculations can be made monthly, with quarterly payouts.
 However, the advantage of more frequent payouts is the focus and relevance it brings in connecting today’s efforts with a tangible and attainable benefit.
 This must be weighed against the cash flow impact, and the fact that once made, incentive payments are a sunk cost.
 If company performance deteriorates substantially – it can wipe out all the prior gains.

 In conclusion, variable incentive programs can be an excellent tool to motivate employees while achieving organizational goals.
 Sufficient time and attention must be given to the identification and development of the components of each plan and then tailored appropriately.
 Plans should be reviewed and updated regularly to ensure they are achieving the desired results and remain relevant and effective.